TomarGunjan/CS553-DistributedAlgorithms/README.md

 Deadlock detection is a fundamental problem in distributed computing, which requires determining a cyclic dependency within a running system.
 * Bracha-Toueg Algorithm: The Bracha-Toueg Algorithm is employed for deadlock detection in distributed systems.
 It monitors resource allocation and process interactions to detect potential deadlocks and take corrective actions to resolve them.
 By proactively identifying and mitigating deadlocks, this algorithm enhances the reliability and availability of distributed systems.

+## Additonal Implementations
+### 4. Election Algorithm
+In an election algorithm, the processes in the network elect one process among them as their leader.
+The aim is usually to let the leader act as the organizer of some distributed task.
+* Chang Roberts Algorithm: Election algorithm for a directed ring which assumes that each process has a Unique Identification (UID).
+The idea is that only the message with the highest ID will complete the round trip, because every other message is stopped.
+* Franklin's Algorithm: Requires an undirected ring, improves on the worst-case message complexity of the Chang-Roberts algorithm.
+In an election round, each active process compares its own ID with the IDs of its nearest active neighbors on both sides.